perlin-network/wavelet/site/docs/examples/decentralized-todo-app.md

 There is a lot more to explore, such as a plethora of additional functionalities provided by the Wavelet JS client, alongside the extensive set of documentation for Wavelet located on this site.

 Source code for the full tutorial is available here: https://github.com/johnhorsema/wavelet-todo

-The original tutorial is written by Jonathan Ma and can be found [here](https://medium.com/@jjmace01/build-a-decentralized-todo-app-using-vue-js-rust-webassembly-5381a1895beb).